Seeing the Invisible: The Power of Ink Heatmaps

 In the world of professional printing, what you see on your calibrated monitor is only half the story.
 The other half is the Ink Density.

-1. The Visualization: What Over-inking Looks Like
+1. What Over-inking Looks Like

 The Ink Structure (Conceptual)